SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-you-deal-with-impediments-in-scrum/rule.md

 4. Students break PBIs into tasks
 5. Students put estimates on each task (typical times for work in a day e.g 4 hours, 8 hours)

-# Each Day in the sprint
+# Each Day in the Sprint

 1. Get the students “Click-Click” their fingers instead of doing actual coding
 2. The trainer deals one or two cards from the Chance Cards